 PERRINE V. DU PONT DE NEMOURS AND COMPANY SETTLEMENT

-Below, please find a summary of Settlement milestones for March 2013:
+Below, please find a summary of Settlement milestones for June 2016:

 During the month, much was accomplished in carrying out both the Medical Monitoring Program and the Property Clean-Up Program, after timely beginning on November 1, 2011.

-B. MEDICAL MONITORING PROGRAM
+A. MEDICAL MONITORING PROGRAM

 B. PROPERTY CLEAN-UP PROGRAM